Posted on Wednesday, May 29th, 2019 at 2:16 am

 There are many causes of burn injuries.
 If the negligence of another party causes your burn injury, you may be entitled to compensation for an injury claim.
-The claim may be filed as a product liability claim, personal injury claim, or premises liability claim depending on the cause of the burn.
+A personal injury claim or premises liability claim may be filed depending on the cause of the burn.

 Causes of Burn Injuries in Accidents

 Burns damage the layers of the skin.
 Deep burns can also damage the nerves, bones, and soft tissue below the skin.
 Fire is a common cause of burn injuries.
 However, overexposure to the sun can also result in severe burn injuries.
 Exposure to chemicals, electricity and hot liquids can also result in burns.

 Some accidents that could result in burn injuries that may be the fault of another party include:

 Diagnosis and Treatment of Burn Injuries

 A first-degree burn is the mildest type of burn and typically does not result in permanent damage to the skin.
 A second-degree burn damages a portion of the dermis.
 Second-degree burns can result in blisters, pain, and swelling.

 Third-degree burns destroy the first and second layers of skin and can cause damage to the subcutaneous tissue.
 Skin appears charred and blackened, but it may also appear white.
 Fourth-degree burns are the most serious degree of burns.
 These burns penetrate all layers of skin and can cause damage to the underlying bone and muscle.